 After completing the excavation, the bottom level of the PCC shall be marked on the ground using a level machine.
 The centre line from the survey pillars shall be transferred to the ground where PCC has to be done.
 The surface shall be dressed manually to remove the loose soil the surface level to receive PCC.

-The concrete shall be poured from one end to another.
-Level pillars at an interval of 2 meters shall be provided for levelling purposes.
-The concrete shall be properly levelled and rammed in line with the level pillars and end supports.
-The slump to be followed for PCC shall be around 75 mm.
-The concrete shall be placed within 30-45 minutes.
+Concrete must be poured from one end to the other.
+For levelling purposes, level pillars at 2 metre intervals must be provided.
+The concrete must be levelled and rammed in accordance with the level pillars and end supports.
+The slump for PCC should be approximately 75 mm.
+Concrete must be poured within 30-45 minutes.

-- The surface on which PCC to be laid shall be sprinkled with water.
+- The surface on which PCC is to be laid shall be sprinkled with water.

-- The free falling height of concrete shall be restricted to 1.5 mtrs due to segregation issues.
+- The free-falling height of concrete shall be restricted to 1.5 meters due to segregation issues.